rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Deployment Safety and Validation Gates

+### The SRE Safety Net

+Automation is powerful, but it's only truly reliable when it includes safeguards.
+A key tenet of SRE is to build systems that fail gracefully and avoid human error.
+This section focuses on creating **deployment safety gates** that use your monitoring and alerting stack to validate deployments.
+You will learn how to ensure that a new version of your application is only considered "successful" if it doesn't violate your **SLO** targets for latency, traffic, and error rates.

 ### Step 8: Implement SLO-Based Validation

 Configure deployment validation that uses your SLO metrics to determine success: